aimxhaisse/gorobot/README.md

 Server is the server where the command has to be executed, priority is a number (1, 2 or 3) indicating the priority of the command.
-This priority is meaningful on servers having a flood control (you may want to kick someone before printing 42 lines).
+This priority is meaningful on servers having flood control (you may want to kick someone before printing 42 lines).

 Example of a bash command: